yanick/updux/docs/README.md

 As I was looking into tools to help cut on its boilerplate, I came across [rematch](https://rematch.github.io/rematch).
-It has a few pretty darn good ideas.
+It has some pretty darn good ideas.
 Keeping mutations and asynchronous effects close to the reducer definition?
 Nice.
 Automatically infering the actions from the said mutations and effects?
 Genius!